 Cream Cheese Glaze

-- 2 tbsp powdered sweetener (or more, as desired) like Monkfruit confectioner's or Swerve (or icing sugar if not keto)
+- 2 tablespoon powdered sweetener (or more, as desired), like Monkfruit confectioner's or Swerve (or icing sugar if no special diet)

 - Preheat oven to 350°F. Line a muffin pan with 9 or 10 parchment paper liners.

 - You MUST sift the blanched, superfine almond flour.
 If you just scoop it from the bag, the almond flour will be packed and the muffins will be dry and heavy.
 Sift, then use a spoon to overfill a measuring cup, then level the top with a knife.

 - In a large bowl, combine the sifted superfine almond flour, erythritol, baking powder and salt.
 Add the lemon zest and cranberries and gently stir to coat.
 This prevents them from sinking to the bottom of the muffins when baking.

 - In a smaller bowl, whisk the melted coconut oil or butter, almond milk, eggs and vanilla extract.

 - Pour the wet ingredients into the dry ingredients and stir to combine.